syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet/Page-Setup-Options.md

 The following code example illustrates how to add headers and footers in an Excel document.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Worksheet%20Features/Header%20and%20Footer/.NET/Header%20and%20Footer/Header%20and%20Footer/Program.cs , 180" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Worksheet%20Features/Header%20and%20Footer/.NET/Header%20and%20Footer/Header%20and%20Footer/Program.cs,180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;